 Open the three main accounts

-Once you’ve chosen a bank to work with, you’ll want to open a business checking account, a savings account, and an IOLTA trust account.
-(More on that below).
+Once you’ve chosen a bank to work with, you’ll want to open a business checking account, a savings account, and an IOLTA (Interest on Lawyers Trust Account).
+More on that below.

 Manage business revenue in your checking account, and set aside money you’ll need at a later date (for emergencies, to pay taxes, etc.) in a savings account.
 Even though interest rates on business accounts are traditionally low, having a cash surplus in a business savings account can improve your likelihood of being approved for a loan.
 It’s also a good place to store money you’re setting aside for taxes and emergencies.